287

 For symmetry and compactness of design, the band switch is a very little crutch under the tuning knob, just as with the Philips BX200U.
 Inside you can see that the wave switch is not located under the tuning axis, but the movement is passed through by a little lever.

-The little Erres technically resembles the Philips BX200U a lot, but is technically a little bit more advanced.
+The little Erres technically resembles the Philips BX200U a lot, but is a little bit more advanced.
 The most noticeable difference is the introduction of a ferrite antenna, further the mixer tube is the newer UCH81.

 Obtained12/2006 from 't Schuurtje (The Little Barn), Driebergen.